I have compiled a list of must-have blogging resources, tools, and freebies to help grow your blog and income.

 Check out this info-packed course to see everything it teaches you, and all the extra goodies it comes with!

-I recommend SiteGround for web hosting, for new bloggers (or any blogger!)
-They are an excellent host, and very affordable.
+I recommend SiteGround for web hosting, for new bloggers (or any blogger!) because they’re an excellent host, and very affordable.

 Bloggers everywhere are switching to SiteGround – and for good reason.

-If you want to check out them, just click here.
+If you want to check out their super affordable plans and endless features – click here.

 If you’re not switching hosts, but you’re starting a brand new blog or website, follow this step-by-step tutorial.
 It’ll walk you through every step of starting a money-making blog on WordPress with SiteGround.